-Net cash used for investing activities for the year ended December 31, 2022 was \$106.4 million.
-The primary use was for purchases of property, plant and equipment of \$150.9 million, partially offset by proceeds of \$44.9 million from settlements and interest from swaps designated as net investment hedges, which are discussed further in Note 19 to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+Net cash used for investing activities for the year ended December 31, 2023 was \$206 million.
+The primary uses were for purchases of property, plant and equipment of \$138 million, and for business acquisitions of \$106 million discussed further in Note 3 to the consolidated financial statements included in the 2023 Annual Report on Form 10-K, partially offset by proceeds of \$39 million from settlements and interest proceeds from swaps designated as net investment hedges, which are discussed further in Note 20 to the consolidated financial statements included elsewhere in the 2023 Annual Report on Form 10-K.